brianyiktaktsui/Skymap_legacy/README.md

 # In short:
-Skymap is a database that offers: 1.) a single data matrix for each omic layer for each specie that spans >200k sequencing runs from all the public studies, which is done by reprocessing peta-bytes worth of sequencing data.
+Skymap is a database that offers: 1.) a single data matrix for each omic layer for each specie that spans >200k sequencing runs from all the public studies, which is done by reprocessing Peta-bytes worth of sequencing data.
 2.) a metadata file that extracted all the controlled keywords for the associated data matrix.
 The data is hosted in here: https://www.synapse.org/skymap (take < 3 minutes to set up the account).
 Code is hosted in github, the jupyer-notebooks aim to show analysis examples of going from data slicing to hypothesis testing ([CLIK ME: KEY WALK THROUGH](https://github.com/brianyiktaktsui/Skymap/blob/master/DataSlicingExample.ipynb) ).

 # In long:
 ## Motivation- Pooling processed data from multiple studies is time-consuming: